photolith/photolith/doc/ingest.rst

 * **Upload files from computer**: Select images stored on your computer.
 Multiple images can be selected in one go by holding Ctrl
 * **Take Photo**: Take photo using a webcam or USB microscope attached to your computer.
 You will see a live view, which you can then click to take a photo

-    * If you have more than one camera attached, you will be able to select which camera from the drop-down, but only after first selecting to take a photo with the default camera
+    * If you have more than one camera attached, you will be able to select which camera from the drop-down, but only after first selecting to take a photo with the default camera.

 The photolith image viewer allows you to pan by dragging the image with either left or right mouse button, and zoom in & out with the scrollwheel or pinching.